Samarkand City Tour: Two-Day Trip and Excursion

 5. Siab Bazaar

 When you’re ready to step out of Tamerlane’s historic empire into modern Samarkand, look no farther than the lively Siab Bazaar, located right next to Bibi-Khanym Mosque.
+Visiting this bazaar is a must thing to do in Samarkand.
 Rows upon rows of aisles awash with the colors of sparkling fabrics, eye-catching souvenirs and seasonal fruits are a feast for the eyes, while the scent of Samarkand’s famous bread and the high-spirited invitations of the sellers to taste their products prove an irresistible temptation for many a traveler.
 Siab Bazaar is a fabulous place to wander at leisure and people watch as you soak in all of the sights and sounds.
 It is also a one-stop market for stocking up on gifts, for it offers clothing, scarves, hats, trinkets, embroidered bags, ceramics, hand-carved boxes and edible treats which are unique to Central Asia.

 6. Shakhi-Zinda